mnr/DatabaseClinic-SQLite/Ch04/README.md

 | Amador | sum of male population | sum of female population |
 | etc... |  sum of male population | sum of female population |

+## MNR Notes

 This is actually more difficult than it seems at first.
 The SQL to get the numbers is fairly easy.
-Here's the sql to do that...
+Here's the code to do that...

 ```
 select